Coming soon

-Foresight Enterprise VCT (previously Foresight 4 VCT) is a generalist trust managed by Foresight Group, a specialist regional manager.
+Foresight Enterprise VCT, formerly Foresight 4 VCT, is a generalist venture capital trust managed by Foresight Group.

-- Target dividend of 5% – not guaranteed
+- Targets annual dividends of 5% of NAV – not guaranteed

 Important: The information on this website is for experienced investors.
-It is not advice nor a research or personal recommendation to invest.
+It is not a personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
-They are high risk and illiquid and can fall as well as rise in value, so you could get back less than you invest.
+They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.

 The manager

-Foresight aims to be a regional specialist and has seven offices across the UK which it uses to drive deal origination.
+Foresight aims to be a regional specialist and relies on its 10 offices across the UK and Ireland for deal origination.

 Investment strategy